AnttonLA/manhattan_maker/README.md

   Options for the input file(s) (name of the file, type of graph, etc.).
   Note that for GWAS results, only the '--twopoint' option should be used.

-  --twopoint FILE       The input FILE for two-point linkage.
-  --multipoint FILE     The input FILE for multipoint linkage.
+  --in-file FILE       The input FILE for the Manhattan.

 Column Options:
   The name of the different columns in the input file(s).